MiscWorld

 apt-get install mysql-server

-next, set mysql root password on the new & nice window (March 18 2008) or if you have an older version follow the instructions at the end of the previous installation script.
+next, set mysql root password on the new & nice window (March 18 2008) or if you have an older version follow the instructions at the end of the previous installation script. and finally:

 apt-get install php5-mysql